SiteGrid X45 Hybrid Battery Generator System

 SiteGrid X45, our three-phase 45kW and 45kVA hybrid battery generator systems for hire, offers a convenient and efficient method of delivering power to any site environment without a grid connection.
 Whether a site needs power for lighting, a welfare cabin or equipment SiteGrid will deliver power far more efficiently than a generator alone.

 The SiteGrid X45 utilises generator power, and renewables if available, to store power in a sophisticated battery bank with a dedicated monitoring & control system, delivering silent power from the battery when needed.
 The generator will only be started when loads demand more power or to top up the battery.
-Significantly reducing emissions, the size of generator required and fuel costs.
+Significantly reducing emissions, the size of the generator required and fuel costs.

 Also, for intelligent power management, SiteGrid has an optional Energy Management Unit (EMU) which allows six separate loads to be fed independently and programmed with their unique schedules.